Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Conclusions

 \section{Conclusions}

-In this work, we have aimed to quantify the contribution of linear redshift-space distortions (RSD) in photometric galaxy clustering (GC) as expected to be measured by \Euclid, both as a stand-alone probe and in combination with cosmic shear (WL), in the so-called 3$\times$2pt approach.
-We followed \citet{Tanidis:2019teo} to include RSD in the angular power spectra of GC and of its cross-correlation with WL (XC).
+In this work, we have aimed to quantify the contribution of linear {RSD in photometric GC as is} expected to be measured by \Euclid, both as a stand-alone probe and in combination with cosmic shear (WL), in the so-called 3$\times$2pt approach.
+We followed \citet{Tanidis:2019teo} {and included} RSD in the angular power spectra of GC and its cross-correlation with WL (XC).

-Using the galaxy distribution information coming from the Flagship simulation, and the \Euclid specifications discussed in \citetalias{ISTF}, we generated synthetic data by generating angular power spectra and covariance matrix with a fiducial cosmology, for the photometric observations of \Euclid and produced the posterior distributions for the free parameters of our model in a Markov chain Monte Carlo framework.
+Using the galaxy distribution information coming from the Flagship simulation, and the \Euclid specifications discussed in \citetalias{ISTF}, we generated synthetic data by generating angular power spectra and covariance matrix with a fiducial cosmology, for the photometric observations of \Euclid and produced the posterior distributions for the free parameters of our model in {an MCMC} framework.

-As a first step, we validated our results against a Fisher matrix approach finding a very good agreement.
-Then, we compared the constraints on cosmological parameters obtained when the theoretical predictions are computed including the contribution of RSD to those obtained when RSD are neglected.
-We find that using GC as a stand-alone probe, and assuming a $\Lambda$CDM cosmology for the theoretical predictions, neglecting RSD can lead to significant inaccuracies on the reconstruction of cosmological parameters -- in particular in the most optimistic case where the constraining power of our experimental setup is maximum.
-We find that parameters $\om$, $n_{\rm s}$, and $\sigma_8$ are all significantly shifted from their (input) fiducial values, respectively with biases of $5.4\,\sigma$, $2.2\,\sigma$, and $3.5\,\sigma$.
-The statistical significance of these shifts is however reduced when the cosmological model used to fit the data allows for $w_0$ and $w_a$ parameters to take values different from $\Lambda$CDM.
-The inclusion of these two extra parameters degrades the constraining power and leads to a less evident shift with respect to the fiducial model.
+As a first step, we validated our results against a Fisher matrix approach {and found that they agree very well}.
+Then, we compared the constraints on {the cosmological parameters that are} obtained when the theoretical predictions are computed {with} the contribution of RSD to those obtained when RSD are neglected. {When GC is used} as a stand-alone probe {and} a $\Lambda$CDM cosmology {is assumed} for the theoretical predictions, neglecting RSD can lead to significant inaccuracies on the reconstruction of cosmological parameters{, in particular,} in the most optimistic case {when} the constraining power of our experimental setup is maximum.
+We find that {the} parameters $\om$, $n_{\rm s}$, and $\sigma_8$ are all significantly shifted from their (input) fiducial values with biases of $5.4\,\sigma$, $2.2\,\sigma$, and $3.5\,\sigma${, respectively}.
+The statistical significance of these shifts is reduced when the cosmological model used to fit the data allows {the} $w_0$ and $w_a$ parameters to take values different from $\Lambda$CDM{, however}.
+The inclusion of these two {additional} parameters degrades the constraining power and leads to a less evident shift {than in} the fiducial model.